WanisC/WanisC/README.md

 ### About me

-I'm a **Computer Science student 👨‍🎓 at [UVSQ, Paris-Saclay](https://www.uvsq.fr/)** with a particular focus on cybersecurity, a field in which I'd like to continue my Master's studies.
+I'm a **Network Systems Engineer student 👨‍🎓 at [UVSQ, Paris-Saclay](https://www.uvsq.fr/)** with a particular focus on cybersecurity, a field in which I'd like to continue my professional career.
 I like to explore and build projects on topics I've studied throughout my years to gain experience and knowledge.
 <br/><br/>